 You might think that having shares of stock is a part of the definition of a corporation, but stock ownership isn't a requirement for setting up a corporation.
 Another option is non-stock corporation.

 A non-stock corporation is a corporation (either for-profit or non-profit) that does not issue shares of stock.
+For corporations that do issue stock, the board of directors will define the number and type of shares issued by creating a corporate resolution.

 A non-profit corporation is non-stock by definition since the purpose of the non-profit corporation is not to pay shareholder dividends.
 Non-profit corporations often have members, but these members are not owners and they don't share financially from their membership.